Wisconsin Retirement System (WRS) Pension

 WRS consists of two fund options, the Core Fund (which is the default fund) and the Variable Fund Your contributions will go into the Core Fund, unless you elect to participate in the variable fund then 50% of your future WRS contributions will be deposited into the Variable Fund and 50% will be deposited into the Core Fund.
 You are able to cancel your Variable Fund participation effective 12/31 of the year the cancellation form is referred.

 You may make additional contributions to WRS annually.
-You must submit the payment directly to WRS by 12/31 of every calendar year.
+You must submit the payment directly to WRS by 12/31 of every calendar year and include the form Additional Contributions Remittance.
 This type of contribution is not pre-tax.
+To read more about it, visit ETF's site for Additional Contributions.

 Questions about WRS?